Gracias a la vida

-"Gracias a la vida" (Spanish for "Thanks to life") is a song written, composed and performed by Chilean Violeta Parra, one of the artists who was part of the movement and musical genre known as the Nueva Canción Chilena.
-Parra composed "Gracias a la vida" in La Paz in 1966.
-It was included on Las Últimas Composiciones, the last album Parra published before committing suicide in 1967.
+"Gracias a la vida" (Spanish: "Thanks to Life") is a song written, composed and performed by Chilean folk singer-songwriter Violeta Parra, one of the artists who was part of the movement and musical genre known as the Nueva Canción Chilena.
+Parra composed "Gracias a la vida" in La Paz, Bolivia in 1966.
+It was included on Las Últimas Composiciones, the last album Parra published before dying by suicide in 1967.
 The song is one of Parra's most renowned.
 It is performed throughout the world and remains one of the most covered Latin American songs in history.

 Critical reception

-The song "Gracias a la vida" was considered as a "humanist hymn" by Marisol García, a journalist specialized in Chilean popular music and creator of the website MusicaPopular.
+The song "Gracias a la vida" was considered as a "humanist hymn" by Chilean music journalist Marisol García.
 In 2009 the former president Michelle Bachelet expressed her "affection and admiration" for Mercedes Sosa and "Gracias a la vida" with the following phrase: «As you know today, "Gracias a la vida" is a song of ours, but also a universal one.
 Note that there are many artists from many countries who have recorded it and made it famous and one of those voices, perhaps the most vigorous in Latin America, is that of Mercedes Sosa».
-In 2013 was inducted into the Latin Grammy Hall of Fame.
+In 2013 it was inducted into the Latin Grammy Hall of Fame.

 Covers

 The 1971 version performed by Mercedes Sosa and included in her album Homenaje a Violeta Parra spread the song within the Spanish-speaking world.
 Joan Baez popularized the song in the United States in 1974 by including it on her album of the same name, and continued to perform the song in concert in various countries.
 Italian singer-songwriter Gabriella Ferri covered the song in her 1974 album Remedios, making it popular with the Italian public.
+Chilean-American actress and singer Cote de Pablo recorded a cover to be included in the soundtrack of the 2015 biographical drama film The 33.
 In 2021, American singer Kacey Musgraves covered the song for her fifth studio album Star-Crossed.
+It also has been covered by cellist Yo-Yo Ma, mezzosoprano Elīna Garanča, and Cuban singer Omara Portuondo, among many others.